Real Toric Varieties: Interactions between their Geometry and their Topology: Canonical Fibration and Isogeny

 \begin{proof} Let $C$ denote the fan of $X$, and $C'$ denote its barycentric subdivision.
 One easily checks that $\tau$ permutes the cones of $C'$.
 A cone of $C'$ is represented by a flag of cones ${c_1<\cdots<c_k}$ of $C$.
 The image by $\tau$ of such a barycentric cone is represented by the flag ${\tau(c_1)< \cdots <\tau(c_k)}$.
 Hence, an invariant barycentric cone corresponds to a flag of invariant cones.
 Therefore, the invariant cones of $C'$ form a fan. \end{proof}

 \begin{cor} The real locus of a real \te\;that has compact real locus is path connected. \end{cor}

-\begin{proof} Let $T\curvearrowright X$ be an untwisted real toric variety with compact real locus.
-The real toric variety $X'$ associated with the barycentric subdivision of the cone of $X$ is an untwisted and properly wound real toric variety.
+\begin{proof} Let $T\hookrightarrow X$ be a real \te\;with compact real locus.
+The real toric variety $X'$ associated with the barycentric subdivision of the fan of $X$ is a properly wound real \te.
 Its real locus is also compact by Proposition~\ref{prop:compactness_real_locus}.
 The birational morphism $X'\rightarrow X$ is an isomorphism between the principal orbits.
-Since $X$ and $X'$ are untwisted, these orbits contain real points and $X'(\R)\rightarrow X(\R)$ has dense image, cf. Proposition~\ref{prop:density_real_loc}.
+Since $X$ and $X'$ are untwisted, these orbits contain real points and $X'(\R)\rightarrow X(\R)$ has dense image, \textit{cf.} Proposition~\ref{prop:density_real_loc}.
 Since $X'(\R)$ is compact, $X'(\R)\rightarrow X(\R)$ is surjective.
 Corollary~\ref{cor:path_connected_properly_wound} ensures that $X'(\R)$ is path connected.
 Thus, $X(\R)$ is path connected as well. \end{proof}

 The untwistedness is essential as Example~\ref{ex:fakeP1P1} exhibits a complete real toric surface whose real locus consists of two points.